Strictly No Elephants is one of our favorite picture books to begin a discussion about inclusiveness with young readers. Check it out!

 Want to purchase Strictly No Elephants?
 Click here!

-Strictly No Elephants Addresses Differences and Exclusion
+Strictly No Elephants addresses differences and exclusion

-One morning, the boy and his elephant wake up and are excited for their day’s activity.
+One morning, the boy and his elephant wake up and are excited about their day’s activity.
 It’s Pet Club Day!
 Yet when they arrive at the home where the event is taking place, the boy and his elephant find a disturbing sight.

 Hanging on the door is a crude sign that reads: Strictly No Elephants.